QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 - `qubes-snapd-helper`: If you want to use snaps in qubes.
 - `qubes-thunderbird`: Additional tools for use in thunderbird.
 - `qubes-app-shutdown-idle`: If you want qubes to automatically shutdown when idle.
-- `qubes-mgmt-\*`: If you want to use salt management on the template and qubes.
+- `qubes-mgmt-salt-vm-connector`: If you want to use salt management on the template and qubes.

 Documentation on all of these can be found in the [docs](/doc)